 *Note: Can’t get a site on Vertice/Fantastico?
 Switch to ‘book in chilean pesos’ – yes it switches to Spanish, but google translate can help you out.

-The back page of the Official 2017 Park Trekking Map now has cutoff times listed for many trails—that is you need to start hiking before that time to reach your destination.
+The Official Park Trekking Map now has cutoff times listed for many trails—that is you need to start hiking before that time to reach your destination.
 This is now strictly enforced.
 This map will still get you everything you need for the trek.

 WHEN CAN I BOOK MY RESERVATIONS?

-However, below are three buttons—one has the rates for the 2018/2019 season, one is the booking form (you can email the form to make a reservation — may take a while), and the last is their policies including cancelation info.
-For the 2017-2018 season, their refugios in the W were open October 1-April 30, Circuit October 1-March 31.
+Below are three additional buttons—one has the rates for the 2018/2019 season, one is the booking form (you can email the form to make a reservation — may take a while), and the last is their policies including cancellation info.
+For the 2018-2019 season, their refugios in the W are open Sept 2-April 30, and in the Circuit November 1-March 31.

 Vertice: Has their 2018-2019 dates posted already and it looks like they are booking reservations .
 Their W refugios are open September 1-April 30, Circuit November 1-March 30.
 Check their website for latest prices.

-CONAF: Says that reservations can be made only six months in advance (180 days before you go) for their sites of Italiano (open October-April) and Paso (open November-April).
+CONAF: ****IS NOW OPEN**** But you still cannot book more than six months in advance (180 days before you go) for their sites of Italiano (open October-April) and Paso (open November-April).